 It is true then that Pamela L. Travers wrote more than she knew, although when she said: “We write more than we know we are writing.
 We do not guess at the roots that made our fruit” she was referring to the resemblance between Mary Poppins and her Great Aunt Ellie.
 Strangely enough, when interviewed, Pamela always maintained that she didn’t know where Mary Poppins came from.

-♥ A comment made by Camillus Travers, Pamela’s adoptive son, comes to mind.
-Talking about his mother he said: “My mother was Mary Poppins.”
-And if Mary Poppins was based on the character of Helen Morehead, then it is only logical to assume that as Pamela grew older she ended up reproducing her bitter aunt’s behavior.
+A comment made by her adopted son, Camillus Travers, comes to mind: “My mother was Mary Poppins.”
+And if Mary Poppins was based on the character of Helen Morehead, then it is only logical to conclude that as Pamela L. Travers grew older and life deceptions accumulated, she unconcsiously reproduced her bitter aunt’s behavior.

-I also wonder if Pamela ever became aware of the irony of this condition.
-I can only hypothesize that Pamela, experiencing her life as an ordeal, modeled “the giantess, the frightening fairy-tale figure who” in her “childhood seemed immense enough to knock against the stars and hold counsel with God.”
-She modeled what she believed to be strength and resilience.
-She remained forever unaware of the wounded/orphan child archetypal energies in play in her psyche.
-What these are will be explored in future posts.
+I also wonder if Pamela L. Travers ever became aware of the irony of it all.
+She acted out what she internalized as a model of strength and resilience.
+Experiencing her life as an ordeal, she modeled “the giantess, the frightening fairy-tale figure who” in her “childhood seemed immense enough to knock against the stars and hold counsel with God.”